adioshun/gitBook_DeepDrive/paper2016-study-fusion.md

 - Does the design of the fusion method depend on the corresponding applications?
 - Does the employed classification algorithm have an impact on the fusion method and the resultant accuracy?

-- 퓨젼의 큰 분류는 2가지 이다. early fusion & late fusion `In the literature, early fusion and late fusion are the two most popular fusion schemes. `
+- 퓨젼의 큰 분류는 2가지 이다. **early fusion & late fusion** `In the literature, early fusion and late fusion are the two most popular fusion schemes. `

+- 둘의 차이
-While early fusion approaches integratedata from different modalities before being passed to a classifier,late fusion approaches integrate, at the last stage, of the responsesobtained after individual features learning the model for each descriptor.Although the employment of fusion schemes is a commontechnique in audio-visual domains [6,22,25], the works using RGBDdata [13,18,21,30] are still developed through a unimodal fashion,lacking of studies on how to effectively integrate color and depthmodalities [2,3,20,30].
+	- While early fusion approaches integrate data from different modalities before being passed to a classifier, late fusion approaches integrate, at the last stage, of the responses obtained after individual features learning the model for each descriptor.

+Although the employment of fusion schemes is a commontechnique in audio-visual domains [6,22,25], the works using RGBDdata [13,18,21,30] are still developed through a unimodal fashion,lacking of studies on how to effectively integrate color and depthmodalities [2,3,20,30].

 In addition, although deep learning methodshave recently reported promising results when applied to variousmultimedia applications [11,23,27,31], there is no explicit comparisonbetween the deep architectures and traditional classifiers toexplore which is the most suitable classification paradigm for visualrecognition with RGB-D data.